advide2001/kudos-app/README.md

 By the end of this series, you will have built and deployed an application called "Kudos", a site where users can create an account, log in, and give kudos to other site users.

-Throughout this series, you will be using the following tools to build this application:
+The following tools were used to build this application:

 - **Database**: MongoDB as the database
 - **Object Document Mapper (ODM)**: Prisma as your Object Document Mapper (ODM)